 Setting sail on a yacht without checking the weather forecast might be a rather dicey enterprise.
-For those of you who are just starting your way in the world of yachting here is a сrash course about the nature of wind and the ways one can forecast a brewing storm by the look of the clouds.
+For those of you who are just starting your way in the world of yachting here is a сrash course in the form of answers to the most common questions about the nature of wind and the diffrent ways one can forecast a brewing storm by the look of the clouds, for example.
+Sounds great and useful to you?!
+Enjoy this longread from the sailing and weather experts of the Windy.app.

 Before we start the conversation about the wind, we need to get familiar with the concept of the air mass.
 This is the name for a large volume of air, several kilometers thick, which have approximately the same temperature and humidity.
 Horizontally the mass spreads for a few thousand kilometers.